 Suppliers are expected to provide a fair and ethical workplace, maintaining high standards of human rights, with appropriate labour and human rights policies and practices in place

 At Benetas we pride ourselves on providing an equal employment and gender equality workplace and expect our Suppliers not to discriminate against any employee based on age, disability, ethnicity, gender, marital status, political affiliation, race, religion, sexual orientation, gender identity, union membership, or any other status protected by law, in hiring and other employment practices.
-Consistent with the Workplace Gender Equality Act 2012, Suppliers are expected to proactively support gender equality initiatives.
+Consistent with the Workplace Gender Equality Act 2012, suppliers are expected to proactively support gender equality initiatives.
+Benetas has implemented Procurement Guidelines to help promote and influence improvements in gender equality across its Supply Chain through procurement policies and practices.
 Benetas also encourages Suppliers to explore opportunities to engage Aboriginal and Torres Strait Islander businesses in their supply chain.